Emergency Reduction in Operations

-Compensation: During the first two days of an emergency closure or reduction, pay and benefits will continue for regular faculty and staff.
+Compensation for all other faculty and staff: During the first two days of an emergency reduction, pay and benefits will continue for regular faculty and staff.

-Additional compensation for staff: Regular staff who are required or approved and do report to work during an Emergency Closure or operations reduction will, in addition to their regular compensation, have added to their vacation accrual an amount of time equal to the hours actually worked.
-Regular staff who work beyond their normal schedule will be paid in accordance with the University’s overtime policy (SPG 201.38).
+Additional compensation for staff: Critical staff who are required or approved and do report to work on-site during an Emergency Reduction in Operations will, in addition to their regular compensation, have added to their vacation accrual an amount of time equal to the hours actually worked.
+Regular staff who work beyond their normal schedule will be paid in accordance with the University’s Overtime policy (SPG 201.38).

-Temporary staff working in non-critical service areas are not expected to report to work during an Emergency Closure.
+Temporary staff members working in non-critical service areas are not expected to report to work during an Emergency Reduction in Operations.
 Temporary employees are paid only for time worked.

-Standard policies governing attendance and pay will be in effect for tardiness and/or absenteeism due to weather or other conditions during any period not declared an Emergency Closure.
+Standard policies governing attendance and pay will be in effect for tardiness and/or absenteeism due to weather or other conditions during any period not declared an Emergency Reduction in Operations.

-During such time, the University may require all available faculty and staff to provide services as required and appropriate.
+The University may elect to continue mission critical services and the infrastructure to support them.
+In such an event, existing Standard Practice Guides and other policies that address compensation, employment, scheduling, reduction in force, discipline, dispute resolution and leaves, may be modified, based on the circumstances.
+Units will annually review their continuity of operations plans and notify their employees of each individual’s critical designation.
+During such a time as an extended reduction in operations (greater than 2 days), the University may require all available faculty and staff to provide services as required and appropriate.
 Every reasonable effort will be made to facilitate contributions to critical service areas.
 Upon approval, designated faculty and staff should report to work and may receive assignments outside of their normal duties.
-Decisions about pay and benefits for employees who are not providing services will be made by the President and Executive Vice-Presidents in the context of minimizing disruption to services and negative impacts on the faculty and staff; the local, State and National situation; and the financial impact on the University.
+Decisions about pay and benefits for employees who are not providing services will be made by the President, or designee, and Executive Vice-Presidents in the context of minimizing disruption to services and negative impacts on the faculty and staff; the local, state and national situation; and the financial impact on the University.